cdisc-org/COSMoS/README.md

-# CDISC Conceptual and Operational Standards Metadata (COSMoS)
+# CDISC Conceptual and Operational Standards Metadata Services (COSMoS)

 <img src="utilities/images/2023_Standards-Badges_v5.2-BCs.png" alt="Biomedical Concepts" width="150"/>

-The [COSMoS GitHub repository](https://github.com/cdisc-org/COSMoS) contains working files to implement Biomedical Concepts (BCs) and Dataset Specializations in the CDISC Library:
+The [COSMoS GitHub repository](https://github.com/cdisc-org/COSMoS) contains working files and other artifacts to support the implementation of Biomedical Concepts (BCs) and Dataset Specializations in the CDISC Library.
+Below is an overview of the contents of this repository.

 - **bc_starter_package**
   Contains a [CDISC Biomedical Concepts Starter Package](bc_starter_package/README.md) for: